 - Select MIDI notes to cut.
 You can select a range with the Select Editing Tool, draw a selection with the selection rectangle, select contiguous or non-contiguous notes by shift-clicking individual notes, or select specific notes from the Notes View Keyboard.

-- Press Command+X (macOS) / Ctrl+X (Windows) or X (if MIDI Keyboard Mode is not enabled) to cut notes.
+To cut notes, press X (if MIDI Keyboard Mode is not enabled), or Command+X (macOS) / Ctrl+X (Windows).
 The MIDI notes are removed from the clip and copied to the clipboard.

-- Place the playhead at a location in the Timeline or in another MIDI clip and paste the MIDI notes with Command+V (macOS) / Ctrl+V (Windows) or V (if MIDI Keyboard Mode is not enabled).
+To paste notes, place the playhead at a location in the Timeline or in another MIDI clip and press V (if MIDI Keyboard Mode is not enabled), or Command+V (macOS) / Ctrl+V (Windows).

 - Select MIDI notes to copy.
 You can select a range with the Select Editing Tool, draw a selection with the selection rectangle, select contiguous or non-contiguous notes by shift-clicking individual notes, or select specific notes from the Notes View Keyboard.

-- Press Command+C (macOS) / Ctrl+C (Windows) or C (if MIDI Keyboard Mode is not enabled) to copy notes.
+To copy notes, press C (if MIDI Keyboard Mode is not enabled), or Command+C (macOS) / Ctrl+C (Windows).
 The MIDI notes are copied to the clipboard.

-- Place the playhead at a location in the Timeline or in another MIDI clip and paste the MIDI notes with Command+V (macOS) / Ctrl+V (Windows) or V (if MIDI Keyboard Mode is not enabled).
+To paste notes, place the playhead at a location in the Timeline or in another MIDI clip and press V (if MIDI Keyboard Mode is not enabled), or Command+V (macOS) / Ctrl+V (Windows).

-The shift workflow allows you to edit MIDI and keep your arrangement flowing around your edits.
+The shift workflow allows you to edit MIDI and keep your arrangement flowing around your edits (also known as ripple editing).
 For example, you can cut or paste MIDI, and have the MIDI clips on one or more tracks shift back or forward in time to accommodate the cut or paste.

 Note: The Shift-editing workflow works only with a time selection on a clip (for example, a whole clip, or a selection made with the Select Editing Tool).
 You cannot Shift edit with single notes, rectangular selections, non-contiguous notes, or note selections made with the Notes View Keyboard.

-Shift+Delete deletes the selection, and shifts all the following MIDI data to fill the removed space.
+- Shift+X: Cuts the selection and pulls all following MIDI data forward to fill the gap.

 Editing MIDI with the Editing Tool